Skip to content

 3. Select the mute expiration time.
 You can choose to repeat forever according to the above time or repeat until a specific moment.

-Incident recovery is divided into four types:
+Recovered incidents are divided into four types:

 Name